Contact our corporate or local offices directly.

 The symbols and formatting used in the various Feature Control Frames is fully described in the ASME standard, however an overview of the examples shown above is as follows:

 Altium Draftsman provides a range of additional drawing and annotation tools designed to add important information to a Draftsman drawing document.
 These include both automated note and highlighting systems plus free-form drawing capabilities.
-The dimension tools apply to a placed Assembly Drawing view and are available under the main Place menu or from their respective icons on the Drawing Annotations toolbar.

 The Radial dimension measurement graphic can be moved (select and drag) or edited in a similar way to the Linear Dimension graphic.
 Again, most aspects of the placed dimension are available for editing in the Radial Dimension mode of the Properties panel – select a placed radial dimension to enable its associated panel mode.